darealshinji/gendlopen/README.md

 Here's how the input text format must be:

  * all symbols that should be loaded must be listed as modern C-style prototypes, ending on semi-colon (;)
- * a typedef can optionally be part of the input file
  * parameter names must be included
  * comments are ignored
  * line-breaks are treated as spaces